 Two more modern versions of home rowing machines include the fixed seat and the floating seat and stretcher models.
 With a fixed seat rowing machine, the seat is stationary at all times, but the foot stretcher glides away from the rower with each stroke.
 The floating seat and feet models allow both the foot stretcher and the seat to move along the system’s rails.
 This is closest to the feeling of rowing in a moving boat.

-Home rowing machines provide an excellent cardiovascular workout and will help tone the arms and legs.
+The best home rowing machine will provide an excellent cardiovascular workout and will help tone the arms and legs.
 They are often used during interval training or when an individual wants to exercise indoors during inclement weather.
-Try out a few different styles and models to find the indoor rowing machine that’s right for you.

 The top choice of professional rowers and health clubs, a quality piece of equipment and a great investment for your home gym.